hraberg/enumerable/README.markdown

 The binary distribution, when downloaded as a .tgz archive, or built using `ant dist`, doubles as an example project which can be directly imported into Eclipse.
 Open *lambda.enumerable.EnumerableExample* to get started.
 The example bootstraps itself if needed, so you don't need to configure the javaagent.
 There's also a `build.xml` in the `example` folder, which includes targets for AOT compilation.

-### Verifier

-*Disabled right now, use lambda.weaving.debug.dev instead*

-If you add [`asm-all-3.2.jar`](http://forge.ow2.org/project/download.php?group_id=23&file_id=12944) to your classpath, classes will be verified before loaded into the JVM and problems will be logged to the console.

 ### System Properties

 * `lambda.weaving.debug` - will log to System.out and write all generated classes to disk if set to true.